anthony-redFox/grid-layout-component/README.md

   minH: ?number = 0,
   maxH: ?number = Infinity,

-  // If true, equal to `isDraggable: false, isResizable: false`.
+  // If true, equal to `isDraggable: false, resizable: false`.
   static: ?boolean = false,
   // If false, will not be draggable.
 Overrides `static`.
   isDraggable: ?boolean = true,
   // If false, will not be resizable.
 Overrides `static`.
-  isResizable: ?boolean = true,
+  resizable: ?boolean = true,
   // By default, a handle is only shown on the bottom-right (southeast) corner.
   // Note that resizing from the top or left is generally not intuitive. resizeHandles?: ?Array<'s' | 'w' | 'e' | 'n' | 'sw' | 'nw' | 'se' | 'ne'> = ['se']